anl-mdml/MDML_Client/README.md

 ## Usage

 ### Experiment
-  * Provides the functionality to connect to the MDML message broker, start an experiment, publish data, and terminate an experiment.
+  * Provides methods to connect to the MDML message broker, start an experiment, publish data, terminate an experiment, and receive updates from the MDML.
 Your experiment ID, username, password, and host IP will be provided by an MDML admin.
   ```python
     import mdml_client as mdml